senzing-garage/resolver/README.md

 * **SENZING_SUBCOMMAND** -
   Identify the subcommand to be run.
 See `resolver.py --help` for complete list.

-1. To determine which configuration parameters are use for each `<subcommand>`, run:
+1. To determine which configuration parameters are used for each `<subcommand>`, run:

     ```console
     ./resolver.py <subcommand> --help